CedricDeVijt/ComputerScienceNotes/README.md

-# Obsidian notes for computer science
+# Notes for Bachelor in Computer Science University of Antwerp

+## Bachelor 2
-Compilers: 1001WETCOP
+- Compilers: 1001WETCOP

-Computer networks: 1001WETCON
+- Computer networks: 1001WETCON

-# How to use
-Open directory in Obsidian, and voila...